kush980/kush980/README.md

 ### Hello, I'm Kushagr Singh

--  I’m currently learning everything
+-  I am a Software Developer @Accenture
+-  Still upskilling myself in open source world
--  I’m looking to collaborate with other developers
+-  looking to collaborate with other developers
--  Fun fact: I love  play guitar and watch movie/web series
+-  Fun fact: I love to play guitar and watch movie/web series

 ### Let's get in touch: